Home

 THE FOUR BLOOD TESTS:

-• tTG: IgG and IgA – Tissue Transglutaminase
+• tTG: IgA – Tissue Transglutaminase*

 • EMA: IgA – Endomysial Antibody